Low Carb Alternatives

 3. Low Carb Breakfast Burritos

-Be on the lookout for low carb tortillas - some brands boast as few as 4 grams of carb per tortilla!
+Be on the lookout for low carb tortillas - some brands have as few as 4 grams of carb per tortilla!
 These handy wraps can change your traditional breakfast burrito from a high carb meal to a completely manageable breakfast.
-You can prepare these ahead of time, wrap them in parchment paper and put them in a plastic freezer bag to save time in the morning.
-Just wrap them in a damp paper towel and microwave them for a few minutes for a healthy breakfast on the go!
+You can also prepare these ahead of time by individually wrapping them in parchment paper and putting them in a plastic freezer bag.
+Just wrap a burrito in a damp paper towel and microwave for a few minutes for a healthy breakfast on the go!

 4. Chia Pudding

-T1D Blogger Adam Brown is a huge advocate of eating chia pudding for breakfast.
+T1D blogger Adam Brown is a huge advocate of eating chia pudding for breakfast.
 According to Adam, this breakfast is filling, tasty, quick to make, and has very little impact on blood sugar.
-This could be a great alternative to sugary breakfast cereals or high-carb breakfast pastries! (via Diatribe)
+This could be a great alternative to sugary breakfast cereals or high-carb breakfast pastries! (learn more at Diatribe)

 2. Sandwich Wraps

-If you're used to preparing sandwiches for school lunches, try swapping out the normal bread option with a low-carb replacement!
-You can use lettuce, low-carb bread or tortillas, or try making a sandwich roll-up without bread.
-You might be surprised by how much you don't miss the bread!
+If you're used to preparing sandwiches for school lunches, try swapping out the normal bread option with a low carb replacement!
+You can use lettuce, low carb bread or tortillas, or try making a sandwich roll-up without bread.

 4. Cauliflower Rice Bowl